Signal

 Overview

-A high-severity vulnerability (CVE-2026-12957) in Amazon Q, an AI coding assistant for Visual Studio Code, allowed attackers to execute arbitrary code and steal developers' cloud credentials by exploiting how the tool automatically loaded Model Context Protocol (MCP)...
+A high-severity vulnerability (CVE-2026-12957) in Amazon Q Developer, an AI coding assistant for Visual Studio Code, allowed attackers to execute arbitrary commands by embedding malicious code in workspace configuration files.

 Entities